thijs/android-ecl-bootstrap/README.md

 ### Separate `.fas` files for dependencies

-The way the example is setup, dependencies will be combined with the requiring module.
-Sometimes this results in very large `.fas` files, and there is some evidence that this could causes problems with loading them in ECL on Android.
+The way the example is set up, dependencies will be combined with the requiring module in one `.fas` file.
+Sometimes this results in very large `.fas` files, and there is some evidence that this could cause problems with loading them in ECL on Android.

-The alternative is to seperately add all the `.fas` files and load them.
-To do this, set `FAS_TYPE` at the top of the `Makefile` at `example/app/src/main/lisp/module/Makefile` to `seperate` instead of `combined`.
+The alternative is to separately add all the `.fas` files and load them.
+To do this, set `FAS_TYPE` at the top of the `Makefile` at `example/app/src/main/lisp/module/Makefile` to `separate` instead of `combined`.

 Then, instead of symlinking your `.asd` file and creating a `.deps`